-We will not accept medicines that have been taken out of the container as originally dispensed, nor make changes to dosages on parental instructions.
-Form 3B to be completed by parents / carers.
+We will never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions.
+Form A to be completed by parents / carers.

 It is helpful when clinically appropriate that medicines are prescribed in dosages that enable it to be taken outside of school hours.
 We will encourage parents to discuss this with the prescriber.

-Prescribers should be encouraged to issue two prescriptions, one for home and one for school, thus avoiding the need for repackaging of medicines e.g. asthma pumps.
+Prescribers should be encouraged to issue two prescriptions, one for home and one for school, thus avoiding the need for repackaging of medicines.